 Made with lean chicken meat, the chicken meatballs contain 60% less fat and 40% less sodium than beef and pork meatballs.
 They’re a healthy option: all natural (no preservatives, nitrates or MSG) and gluten free.
 Enjoy them with pasta or rice, in a meatball hero or as an appetizer.

-1. Spray pineapple slices with cooking spray and grill or pan brown.
+1. SPRAY the pineapple slices with cooking spray and grill or pan brown.

-4. Add water, cover and fully heat meatballs.
+4. ADD water, cover and fully heat the meatballs.

-5. Skewer meatballs on top of pineapple and lightly brush with the hoisin sauce to give a glaze.
+5. SKEWER The meatballs on top of pineapple and lightly brush with the hoisin sauce to give a glaze.